 TSRC can remain flexible once your meeting starts in Telluride.
 You must however inform TSRC about any scheduling change 24 hours in advance.
 Otherwise, we may not have enough breakfast for your group.
 Your room might not be clean, etc.

 TSRC can support restaurant group dinners that will be paid for by the organizers or workshop sponsor.
 TSRC will make the reservation and pay the restaurant on your behalf and either send you a bill or charge your credit card for the group meal (let us know which you prefer).
 TSRC will add a 3% administration fee to process payment.

-As a more affordable alternative to a restaurant dinner, TSRC can provide a group pizza and salad dinner with alcoholic beverages under the tent for $45/person.
+As an alternative to a restaurant dinner, TSRC can provide a group pizza and salad dinner with alcoholic beverages under the tent for $45/person.
 We tested these pizza dinners during the summer of 2016 with great success.
 Participants stated that it was not only more affordable but they preferred it to the often noisy restaurant setting.

 TSRC encourages organizers to solicit meeting support to reduce the financial cost for their participants.
 Supporting organizations can include academic institutions, government agencies/laboratories, foundations, and/or corporate sponsors